Skip to main content

 Most fibromyalgia patients will say their skin burns, their muscles ache, and their brain function is dulled (e.g., fibrofog).
 It’s hard to believe that the far-reaching effects of fibromyalgia are solely due to malfunctions in the brain and spinal cord.
 Conversely, if the muscles were the source of disease, how would one explain the common symptoms of fibrofog and sleep disorder?

-Prior studies show the dorsal root ganglia (DRG) are the target of a misbehaving immune system in fibromyalgia.
-“The DRG is an attractive target” says Minerbi.
+Prior studies show a misbehaving immune system targets the dorsal root ganglia (DRG) to amplify pain transmissions.
+But other neurons are also affected.
+“The DRG is an attractive target,” says Minerbi.
 “But in our study, there are changes in all levels of the pain-signaling pathways.
 The peripheral small nerve fibers, the DRG, the spinal cord, and the cortical structures in the brain are all involved.”
 At least, this is what Minerbi found in the mice when he looked at the effects of FMT from fibromyalgia patients.
 So, the neurons at all levels of the nervous system may be contributing to your symptoms.

 FMT in Fibro Patients